Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: Experiments

 \subsection{Experimental Setup}

 \paragraph{Scoring Mechanisms} We employ accuracy as the primary metric for Personalized RewardBench.
 Each evaluation instance is defined as a tuple comprising a prompt ($q$), a chosen response ($y_c$), and a rejected response ($y_r$).
-We explicitly exclude the user profile ($u$), the usage of which will be discussed in detail in Section \ref{Subsection:User Profile}.

 For scalar reward models, we compute the reward scores independently: $s_c = \text{RM}(q, y_c)$ and $s_r = \text{RM}(q, y_r)$.
 An instance is classified correctly if and only if the model assigns a strictly higher score to the chosen response ($s_c > s_r$).
 For generative reward models, we adopt a direct preference generation approach.
 These models process both candidate responses simultaneously by receiving inputs of the form $[q, y_1, y_2]$.
 The generation of final preference is often accompanied by reasoning or explanations that vary across architectures.
 As prior studies indicate that direct preference generation can suffer from positional bias~\citep{ma2025faithfulness, malik2025rewardbench}, we randomly shuffle the order of candidate responses during evaluation to mitigate this effect.
 The specific prompts used for these evaluations are detailed in Appendix~\ref{Section:Prompts}.